google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 * Works even when page is closed
 * Helps to avoid abandoned shopping carts

 Service workers are the driving force behind push notifications.
-Push notifications with PWAs is described in  [Introduction to Push Notifications](https://google-progweb-ilt.gitbooks.io/progressive-web-apps-ilt-text/content/docs/intro_to_web_push_&_notifications.html) (textbook) and  [Lab: Integrating Web Push](https://google-progweb-ilt.gitbooks.io/progressive-web-apps-ilt-with-cover/content/docs/lab_integrating_web_push.html) (codelab).
+Push notifications with PWAs is described in  [Introduction to Push Notifications](introduction-to-push-notifications) (textbook) and  [Lab: Integrating Web Push](https://google-progweb-ilt.gitbooks.io/progressive-web-apps-ilt-with-cover/content/docs/lab_integrating_web_push.html) (codelab).

-### What Happens When the App Shell Gets a Push Message?
+### What Happens When an Inactive App Gets a Push Message?

-What happens when push notifications are enabled when using an app shell but the user is offline?
+What happens when push notifications are enabled but the user is offline?
 The  [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) allows the server to push the message even while the app is not active.

-The app shell gets a token that is used to register for push notifications.
-The app shell keeps the token for decoding messages later (or unregistering from the notifications).
-Because the server is not sending any data to the client right now, it just sends a simple message called a  *tickle*  that wakes up the service worker and triggers the `push` event in the service worker.
-Inside the `push` event handler the service worker can retrieve the data from the push message, perform some logic based on the data, and display the notification.

 Once the user sees the notification they can ignore it until later, dismiss it, or action it.
 The user  normally taps the notification to choose.
 These actions raise events in the service worker that you can handle any way you choose.
-For example, if the user dismisses the notification the app might log this to our analytics.
+For example, if the user dismisses the notification the app might log this to your analytics.
 If they click the notification, the app could take them to the specific part of the app that was referenced in the notification.

 <div id="conclusion"></div>